Best Soil for Growing Cannabis: Indoor and Outdoor

 Is coco coir better than soil for cannabis?
 Coco coir can produce faster growth than soil, but it requires more active management, including more frequent watering and feeding from an earlier stage.
 Soil is more forgiving and is the better starting point for new growers.
 Coco is a good option once you’re comfortable with a basic feeding schedule.

 Can I grow cannabis directly in the ground outdoors?
 Yes, and in-ground outdoor growing typically produces the largest plants.
-Test your native soil pH first and amend with compost and perlite if needed.
-Most native soil benefits from improvement before planting cannabis directly.
+Test your native soil pH first and amend with compost and pumice if needed.
+Pumice stays in place better than perlite in open ground and improves drainage and aeration without compacting over time.

 About the Author